If you won the lottery & left your job today, could your org pick up where you left off?

-If you’re thinking HECK NOPE, then this one’s for you.
-Let’s get into it.
+If your answer was a big fat NOPE, then this one’s for you.

-Plus, I’m in documentation purgatory right now.
-So I can personally attest, this task is sooo worth your while to do…early. 😇
+Plus I’m in documentation purgatory right now.
+So I can personally attest, this task is so worth your while to do early.

 Sure.
 But do I really need to document for my role?

 Great question.
 Who among us needs to be doing this?